hima950/WSTA_FACT_VERIFICATION/README.md

 ## BERT Preparation and Running:
 1. Download the pretrained weights to be tuned.
 [BERT-Base Uncased](https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip)

-2. Unzip the bert.zip it is modified version of BERT repository.
+2. Unzip the bert.zip it is modified version of BERT repository with our parsers added to `run_classifier.py`.

 *Sentence Selection part:*